ShaqGrant/rez/resume.md

 ### Summary

 I am a young programmer from Kingston, Jamaica.
 I am currently pursing a BSc in Computer Science at the University of the West Indies and I'm looking for new opportunities to expand my arsenal of skills.
 Having been exposed to a variety of programming aspects throughout my time at UWI has broadened my experience but you'll find me most at home devising creative ways to solve new problems.
-I have a passion for Computer Networking and Security with a love for Game Development as a hobby.
+I have a passion for Software Development and Network Security with a love for Game Development as a hobby.
 Consistency and clear communication have always been very important to me; I'm a quick learner who is always eager to learn new concepts and pick up new technologies.

 ### Education